 - Preheat the oven to 450F.

 - Strain the tomatoes and reserve the juices.
-Spread the tomatoes on a baking sheet, season with pepper, salt and drizzle about 2 tbsp. of oil and roast in the oven until tomatoes are caramelized.
+Spread the tomatoes on a baking sheet, season with pepper, salt and drizzle about 2 tablespoon of oil and roast in the oven until tomatoes are caramelized.
 This would take about 15 – 18 minutes.

 - While the tomatoes are roasting, cut the vegetables and keep aside.